chrizonix/QuickLaunch/README.md

 It uses the Windows Shell32 and User32 API to Extract the Icons of the Shortcuts in the selected folder.
 You can then re-order the items, and then save the config and serialize the Context Menu to disk.

-Afterwards you can create a Quick Launch Icon in the Taskbar, that will use the Windows Shell API to Launch the Shortcuts.
+Afterwards you can create a Quick Launch Icon in the Taskbar, that will use the Shell32 API to Launch the Shortcuts.

 ## How To / Usage
 * Copy/Extract the `QuickLaunch.exe` to a Permanent Folder (e.g. Software/Tools)